Randolph College Home Page Give Today! Support Randolph College

 PHYS 1102 - Science Outreach

 This is a hands-on, experiential, cultural learning course for science enthusiasts.
 Students will build science demonstration apparatuses, learn about the educational benefits, and actually go out in the field and do science demonstration shows and classes in the Lynchburg area.
-Students will participate in 42 hours of outreach activities each semester.
-Hours credit: .5 or 1.
+Students will participate in 42 hours of outreach activities per credit hour.
+Credit hours: .5 or 1.
 Offered on a Pass/Fail basis only.
 May be repeated for credit up to a maximum of four credits.
-This course fulfills the Intercultural Competence graduation requirement.

 PHYS 1105 - Introductory Physics I